Skip to content

 The full DVSA-aligned daily walkaround check list for HGVs, vans and PCVs — free to download, plus how to run it in two minutes on a phone.

 Every driver of an HGV, PCV or van must complete a daily walkaround check before the vehicle is first used — and keep a record of it.
-This is the full DVSA-aligned check list, plus how to run it in about two minutes on a phone.
+This is the full DVSA-aligned check list, item by item with pass/fail guidance, plus how to run it in about two minutes on a phone.

 Is a daily walkaround check a legal requirement?